robenkleene/development-references/emacs/packages/emacs-org-mode/emacs-org-mode.md

 - `C-c C-s` / `C-u C-c C-s`: Insert / remove schedule
 - `C-c .`: Change date
 - `S-<left>` / `S-<right>` on a date changes the date by one day
+- To make a weekly repeating todo, just add `+7d` to the end of the date, e.g., `2023-05-29 Mon +7d`

 ### Date Picker